-Fortunately, you can make use of several cooking methods to make it easier to eat.
-You can choose to eat it raw but there are more ways than this one.
+You can make use of several cooking methods to make tree bark easier to eat.
+You can choose to eat it raw but there are more ways than that.
 The four basic ways to eat tree bark are:

 - Eating Tree Bark Raw

 - Frying the Bark

 Considering that you don’t have adequate supplies or time, you can choose to go this way.